eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/terminology.md

 <dfn>Dataspace</dfn>

-A set of technical services that facilitate interoperable [=Dataset=] sharing between entities.
+governance framework and supporting services to build trustworthiness and enable the sharing of data through an agreed set of [=Policies=], semantic models, protocols and processes

+[SOURCE: ISO/IEC 20151 to be published]

+Note 1 to entry: This specification convers only protocols to facilitate interoperable [=Dataset=] sharing between entities based on technical services.
+The overarching concepts and characteristics of Dataspaces are described in ISO/IEC 20151.

 <dfn>Dataspace Protocol</dfn>